1994 Major League Baseball All-Star Game: Game summary

-Cowboy Junkies lead singer Margo Timmins sang the Canadian National Anthem and rocker Meat Loaf the U.S. National Anthem.
+Cowboy Junkies lead singer Margo Timmins sang the Canadian National Anthem and rock singer Meat Loaf sang the U.S. National Anthem.
 Both were accompanied by the 1994–95 Penn State ROTC Color Guard.
 Then, Willie Stargell threw out the ceremonial first pitch.
 It was once said that "having Willie Stargell on your team is like having a diamond ring on your finger."

 The AL got on the board quickly against starting pitcher Greg Maddux.
 Boggs singled with one out and went to third on Griffey's double in the left center field gap.
 Frank Thomas the hit a sinking line shot off the glove of Tony Gwynn in center which scored Boggs and moved Griffey to third.
 But Maddux escaped the jam by stabbing Joe Carter's line drive up the middle and then throwing to first to double off Thomas who had taken off for second.
 In the bottom of the first the NL got to starter Jimmy Key with a double into the left field corner by the Cardinals' Gregg Jeffries and a sac fly by Barry Bonds who was booed lustily by his former fans in Pittsburgh.

 The NL, who had been dominated in the All Star Games the last 2 years, appeared to be pulling away in the third inning against that season's AL Cy Young Award winner David Cone (of the Royals).
 Pinch hitter Jeff Bagwell hit a one-out single, Jeffries was hit by a pitch, and Tony Gwynn ripped a double into the right field corner scoring both runners (Jeffries just barely getting around the tag of catcher Pudge Rodriguez).
 After Bonds struck out, the Dodgers' Mike Piazza hit a two-out single scoring Gwynn to increase the margin to 4–1.

 The first-place Expos' Ken Hill kept the AL off the scoreboard for two innings.
 However, in the 6th, the vaunted AL lineup broke through against Doug Drabek.
 Roberto Alomar singled to center, stole second, and scored on a Griffey hit (his second RBI of the night).
 Even though Griffey was tagged out in a rundown after his hit, the inning continued with a two-out rally.
 Frank Thomas singled, then came around to score thanks to an errant throw from Matt Williams on a ground out by Joe Carter.
 Carter then came home on a hit by the prior year's All-Star game MVP Kirby Puckett.